codefellows/seattle-ops-401d1/class-42/README.md

 #### Describe and Define

-- Enumeration
-- Enumeration techniques
+- Mimikatz
-- Enumeration targets
+- Powershell Empire

 #### Execute

-- Utilize Nmap to perform enumeration as part of the pentesting process.
+- Perform a "pass the hash" operation with Mimikatz

 ## Today's Outline